 The lawsuit claims Google is in violation of contracts with users and in violation of the implied covenant of good faith and fair dealing, unjust enrichment, and violation of the California Unfair Competition Law.

-The named plaintiff, Free Range Content, Inc., is a California corporation that owns and operates Repost.us.
-Free Range Content first noticed a spike in AdSense earnings in Feb.
-2014.
+One of the named plaintiffs, Free Range Content Inc., is a California corporation that was an AdSense publisher.
 At the end of Feb.
-2014, Google issued a report stating that the plaintiff’s estimated earnings for the covered period were over $40,000 – a number that seemed far too high.
-Then on March 4, 2014—two days before a scheduled March 6, 2014 call with an AdSense representative was slated to occur—the plaintiff received word from the AdSense program that Google had disabled its account.
+2014, Google issued a report setting forth Free Range Content's estimated earnings for the covered period.
+Then on March 4, 2014—two days before a scheduled Mar.
+6, 2014 call with an AdSense representative was slated to occur—the plaintiff received word from the AdSense program that Google had disabled its account and withheld its earnings.

 The lawsuit seeks damages for all U.S. Google AdSense publishers whose AdSense account was disabled or terminated, and whose last AdSense program payment was withheld permanently by Google.